 3. Cucumbers need to be regularly harvested

 Once, when cucumbers finally start to grow crops, make sure to harvest them.
 If not they will block future growth.
 The whole energy of the plant will go into making existing cucumbers bigger, not in the new flowering, and producing more fruit.

 Cucumbers need loose sandy loam soil or even any well-drained soil will be fine.
 Enough water and nutrients and a very sunny spot in your garden.
 To prevent any kind of disease or issue with your plants make sure to check stocks and leaves very often.

 How long do cucumber keep producing during one season?

-Depends on weather conditions and other factors (depends on the type of heat, sun, and water, your cucumber plants are exposed to, as well as pests) harvesting season lasts for about three weeks up to a month.
+Depending on weather conditions and other factors (the type of heat, sun, and water, your cucumber plants are exposed to, as well as pests) harvesting season lasts for about three weeks up to a month.

 What are the varieties and types of cucumber?

-Cucumbers may be broken down into two groups; for pickling and slicing.
+Cucumbers may be broken down into two groups; pickling and slicing.